List of It's Always Sunny in Philadelphia characters: Gail the Snail

+In Season 16, Gail appears as part of a bowling team alongside Dee, Artemis and the Waitress in a battle of the sexes bowling match between Dennis, Charlie, Mac and Frank.

 Nick

 Nick (Windell Middlebrooks) is Carmen's portly African-American husband.
 Mac is initially annoyed that Carmen had moved on to Nick instead of calling him after she had her penis removed.
 Mac does not agree with gay marriage and quotes the Bible verse Romans 1:27 to Nick, to which Nick responds with the Bible quote Exodus 21:20 endorsing slavery.
 Nick later appears in "Dee Gives Birth" where it is revealed that Dee is a surrogate for the couple since Nick cannot have kids but Carmen had frozen her sperm before her operation.
 Middlebrooks died in 2015.